abhinavsingh/proxy.py/README.md

                         Default: /Users/abhinavsingh/.proxy/cache.
 Flag only
                         applicable when cache plugin is used with on-disk storage.
+  --cache-requests      Default: False.
+Whether to also cache request packets.
   --proxy-pool PROXY_POOL
                         List of upstream proxies to use in the pool --enable-web-server   Default: False.
 Whether to enable